Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 5. Stay in safe and secure Lodges and Hotels:

 Stay in safe and secure lodges and hotels while visiting Uganda.
-Midrange and Luxury Lodges, such as those we use for our safaris in Uganda.
+These include midrange and Luxury Lodges, such as those we use for our safaris in Uganda.
 Motels and hotels have 24/7 security on the premises.

 Security for Lodges consists of earned guards or other security personnel.